macalimlim/godot-rust-cross-compiler/README.md

-However, cross-compiling is hard, a lot of things can go wrong, it involves programs and coding standards from different worlds, the possible combination of software versions is litterally infinite, and fine-tuning the whole process so that "it compiles" is not trivial.
+However, cross-compiling is hard, a lot of things can go wrong, it involves programs and coding standards from different worlds, the possible combination of software versions is literally infinite, and fine-tuning the whole process so that "it compiles" is not trivial.

 So this project exposes: